What's on this Page:

 3.)
 If you're using a touchscreen/digital device, is it accessible for you?
 Do they have audio that will play to allow deaf/hard of hearing people to vote (voting location should offer this option in least one voting booth)?
 Are you comfortable with the security & integrity of voting digitally?

-Answers to some common worries about touchscreens: some people are afraid to use a touchscreen to cast their ballots at an in-person polling location.
+Concerns about Touchscreens: some people are afraid to use a touchscreen to cast their ballots at an in-person polling location.
 However, the touchscreen machines are not necessarily dependent on internet access/connected to the internet, and if they are, they're usually a private IP address that isn't easy to interfere with.
 If you use a touchscreen, you have the right to see or hear the choices you marked on your ballot when you've completed it, and if something is a mistake, you can go back and fix it.
 P. If you're using a touchscreen, many polling locations have a receipt that you can have printed out that will show you what candidates or ballot initiatives you voted for.
 This helps to ensure that there is security while voting is ongoing.

 Voter Protection Hotlines